cloudflare/cloudflare-docs/content/version-management/_partials/_product-limitations.md

 Version Management does not currently support or have limited support for the following products or features:

 {{<details header="API Shield">}}
-- Some [API Shield](/api-shield/) settings are not cloned when a new zone version is created.
+- Some [API Shield](/api-shield/) configurations are not cloned when a new zone version is created.
 - Customers are allowed to opt-in to remove the UI block that prevents enabling Version Management.
 {{</details>}}